logsem/clutch/src/diffpriv/private_multiplicative_weights/README.md

-The `nSVT_stream` is a client which given a stream of queries (represented by a function which computes the next query adaptively to the answers) returns the list of the answers.
+The `nSVT_stream` is a client which given a stream of queries (represented by a function which computes the next query adaptively to the answers) returns the list of the answers while preserving the $\varepsilon$-DP.

 ## PMW

-The private multiplicative weights is a mechanism which given a database and some privacy parameters returns a function which one can call with an adaptive stream of queries and get each time a numeric answer.
+The private multiplicative weights is a mechanism which given a database and some privacy and accuracy parameters returns a function which one can call with an adaptive stream of queries and get each time a numeric answer.

 This algorithm is working.
 There is just a point to raise.
 The implementation is derived from C.Dwork book on differential privacy (!!!cite better),